thekellerion/config-File-with-Python/README.md

 There can be as many keyname as needed, but needs do be declared in the python-scripte.
 Excample

-"workingDir =             c:/temp
+workingDir =             c:/temp

 meshed            test.CATPart

 meshed            test1.CATPart

 new               test2.CATPart

-new               test3.CATPart"
+new               test3.CATPart